jasonsjones/singly-linked-list/README.md

 In simple terms, a singly linked list is a data structure that consists of one or more 'nodes'.
 Each node has a data field (which can contain any data--a primitive value or complex object) and a pointer to the next 'node'.
-This differs from a 'doubly linked list` in that it does NOT contain a reference, or link, to the previous node.
+This differs from a 'doubly linked list' in that it does NOT contain a reference, or link, to the previous node.
 The implication of this means one can only traverse the list in one direction, starting from the head node.
 The idea of having a link to the next node is where this data structure gets its